cferdinandi/adventure/content/gm.md

 You might also require a roll to identify which part of the boot to climb, or a blind spot where the adventurer can sneak up undetected.
 {{</callout>}}

-## Make Failure Interesting

-Statistically, failed die rolls will happen about a quarter of the time a player rolls.
-Even when a player fails a roll, something should still _happen_.

-Otherwise, it's boring and disappointing.

-{{<callout title="Examples">}}
-- The player fails to pick the lock on the chest.
-It unleashes a curse, freezing the player in place!
-- The player tries to jump across a cliff and fails the roll.
-They slam into the cliff wall and fall onto a ledge 20 feet down.
-They think they've escaped the worst of it... until the ledge starts to shift and crack under their weight.
-{{</callout>}}